termsuite/termsuite.github.io/_i18n/en/documentation/java-api.md

  `TermSuitePipeline.create(langCode)`
 {% endhighlight %}

-Then you need to invoke the mandatory configuration, i.e. the corpus path  (the root of a valid multilingual [TermSuite corpus](/documentation/corpus/)), type, and encoding, and the resource path:
+Then you need to invoke the mandatory configuration, i.e. the corpus path  (the root of a  corpus), type, and encoding, and the resource path:

 {% highlight java %}
  .setResourcePath("/path/to/resource/pack")